qwacko/remoteFunctionCache/README.md

 ### sessionStorage
 - ⚠️ Cleared when tab/browser closes
-- ❌ No cross-tab synchronization
+- ❌ No cross-tab synchronization (automatically upgrades to localStorage if syncTabs is enabled)
 - ⚠️ ~5-10MB storage limit
 - ⚠️ Synchronous API (may block UI)
 - ⚠️ String-only storage (JSON serialization)